michaelbrusegard/machine-learning/README.md

 pre-commit install
 ```

-You can also install the ruff extension or LSP for your code editor to automatically format and check linting.
+You can also install [Ruff](https://docs.astral.sh/ruff/editors/setup/) for your code editor to automatically format and check linting.